Army–Navy lacrosse rivalry: Pre-NCAA era (1924 to 1970)

-Navy Dominance (1970s to 2010)
+Navy dominance (1970s to 2010)

 1970 ended with a three-way split of the national title between Navy, Hopkins, and Virginia.
 In the final game, Navy prevailed over Army to complete its undefeated season and secure a share of its 17th national title.
 The following year, the first NCAA Division I Men's Lacrosse Championship was held.
 The 1971 edition featured both the Cadets and Midshipmen, who both fell in the Final Four.
 Beginning in 1973, the Naval Academy would win its first of nine consecutive against Army, including a 16–13 victory in the 1978 NCAA tournament.
 The quarterfinals matchup was led by two Mids players, Mike Hannan and Mike Buzzell, with 6 and 5 goals respectively.
 In 1981, the Black Knights would halt the streak with a one goal victory in Annapolis.
 However, a postseason rematch would go the way of the Midshipmen.
 Outscoring Army nine to three in the second half, Navy would prevail 16 to 10.

 In 1991, Army would join the Patriot League and relinquish its previous status as an independent program.
 The Midshipmen would abstain from conference membership until 2000, when it joined the ECAC Lacrosse League.
 Despite being a full member of the Patriot League since 1991, Navy would finally move its lacrosse program to the conference in 2004.
 That season would be the best for the Mids since the 1970s, as they captured both the regular season and conference tournament championships.
 That included an 18–10 victory over #9 Army in their first conference meeting.
 In the 2004 NCAA Championship, Navy would earn the 2 seed and make a run to the title game against the Syracuse Orange.
 A Michael Powell game winner capped a 3–1 Syracuse run in the final five minutes to deny the Mids their first NCAA title.

 Subsequent years would generally not be kind for the Cadets.
 From 1973 to 2009, Navy would go 34–8 against Army, including a 13 game winning streak spanning 1998 to 2007.
 While Army would snap that streak in 2008 with a nine to six victory, the Cadets would not win more than two consecutive games until 2010.

-Recent Years (2010 to Present)
+Recent years (2010 to present)

-In 2010, Army won their first of six straight games against Navy, their longest streak in the rivalry's storied history.
+In 2010, Army won their first of six straight games against Navy, their longest streak in the rivalry's history.
 A 2011 victory in Annapolis was the Cadets' first since the 1997 campaign.
-Since 2015, the series has been relatively balanced, with the Midshipmen taking four of seven matchups.
-This has included two overtimes games, a 2016 victory for the #9 Mids to clinch the league title and a 2019 win for #20 Army, the 100th game in the rivalry's history.
+Since 2015, the series has been relatively balances, with each team winning 5 times.
+This has included four overtimes games, including a 2016 victory for the #9 Mids to clinch the league title and a 2019 win for #20 Army, the 100th game in the rivalry's history.
 In the Patriot League tournament, the teams have split six meetings, three of which came in the final.
-After the 2020 game was cancelled due to the COVID-19 pandemic, the teams met again in 2021, with #16 Navy pervailing over #10 Army 9–4.